Marc Calixte

-Marc Calixte (born September 26, 1978, in Montreal, Quebec) is a former Canadian football linebacker for the Calgary Stampeders of the Canadian Football League.
-He was drafted with the seventh overall pick in the 2003 CFL Draft by the Stampeders.
+Marc Calixte (born September 26, 1978) is a Canadian former professional football linebacker who played for the Calgary Stampeders of the Canadian Football League (CFL).
+He was drafted with the seventh overall pick in the 2003 CFL draft by the Stampeders.
 He played college football at Tennessee-Martin.
 Before going to Tennessee-Martin, Marc was a defensive-back at Vanier College.
 Marc is of Haitian descent.